-Citrix Gateway needs to verify the device certificate before the endpoint analysis scan runs or before the logon page appears.
+Citrix Gateway verifies the device certificate before the endpoint analysis scan runs or before the logon page appears.
 If you configure endpoint analysis, the endpoint scan runs to verify the user device.
-When the device passes the scan and after Citrix Gateway verifies the device certificate, users can the log on to Citrix Gateway.
+When the device passes the scan and after Citrix Gateway verifies the device certificate, users can then log on to the NetScaler Gateway.

-If you install two or more device certificates on Citrix Gateway, users need to select the correct certificate when they start to log on to Citrix Gateway or before the endpoint analysis scan runs.
+- If you install two or more device certificates on Citrix Gateway, users must select the correct certificate when they start to log on to Citrix Gateway or before the endpoint analysis scan runs.